scarletbright/avalanche-docs/docs/v1.0/en/api/platform.md

 platform.getPendingValidators({subnetID: string}) ->
 {
     validators: []{
-        startTime: int,
+        startTime: string,
-        endTime: int,
+        endTime: string,
-        weight: int, (optional)
-        stakeAmount: int, (optional)
+        stakeAmount: string, (optional)
         nodeID: string
+        delegationFee: string,
+        connected: bool,
+        weight: string, (optional)
+    },
+    delegators: []{
+        startTime: string,
+        endTime: string,
+        stakeAmount: string,
+        nodeID: string
     }
 }
 ```
 * `subnetID` is the subnet whose current validators are returned.
 If omitted, returns the current validators of the Primary Network.
+* `validators`:
     * `startTime` is the Unix time when the validator starts validating the Subnet.
     * `endTime` is the Unix time when the validator stops validating the Subnet.
+    * `stakeAmount` is the amount of nAVAX this validator staked.
+Omitted if `subnetID` is not the Primary Network.
+    * `nodeID` is the validator's node ID.
+    * `connected` if the node is connected.
     * `weight` is the validator's weight when sampling validators.
 Omitted if `subnetID` is the Primary Network.
+* `delegators`:
+    * `startTime` is the Unix time when the delegator starts.
+    * `endTime` is the Unix time when the delegator stops.
-* `stakeAmount` is the amount of nAVAX this validator staked.
+    * `stakeAmount` is the amount of nAVAX this delegator staked.
 Omitted if `subnetID` is not the Primary Network.
-* `nodeID` is the validator's node ID.
+    * `nodeID` is the validating node's node ID.

 #### Example Call